Transplanting Hope: The Intersection of Liver Transplantation and Alcohol Use Disorder - March 20, 2026

 3:15 PMAfternoon Break

-Session 6
+Plenary Session 6

 Moderator: Joseph Galati, MD

-3:30 PMLighting Rounds: Tying It All Together With Case StudiesGene Im, MD
+3:30 PMLighting Rounds: Tying It All Together with Case StudiesGene Im, MD

 Scott Wilder, MD